Frequently Asked Questions about Products

 See Understanding Family Historian Version Numbers for an explanation of how Family Historian version numbers work.
 To find out which version you have, run Family Historian and click on “About Family Historian…” on the Help menu.

-Family Historian runs on Windows 7, Vista, and XP, on both 32 bit and 64 bit versions of Windows.
-It does not run on the Apple Mac (except perhaps under a Windows emulator if you have one).
-You need a CD-ROM drive and approximately 40Mb of hard disk space to store the program and accompanying files.
+Family Historian 7 runs on Windows 11, 10, and 8, on both 32 bit and 64 bit versions of Windows.
+The program does not run on the Apple Mac – unless you have a Windows emulator.
+You need at least 100Mb of hard disk space to store the program and accompanying files.
 It will run quite happily on any PC that meets the minimum requirements of Windows itself.

-Do all previous versions of Family Historian run on Windows 7, Vista, and XP – including 64-bit versions?
+Do all previous versions of Family Historian run on Windows 11, 10, 8 and 7 – including 64-bit versions?

-Version 4 and version 3 do.
-If you have one of the very early editions of version 2 CDs, you may need to download a free additional installation file to get the installation to work on Windows 7 and Vista, or on 64 bit versions of XP (see CD-Backed Installers for more details).
+Versions 6, 5, 4 and 3 do.
+If you have one of the very early editions of version 2 CDs, you may need to download a free additional installation file to get the installation to work (see CD-Backed Installers for more details).

 I have a lot of data in another family tree program.
 Can I transfer my data to Family Historian, and if so, how?